 As this is an ex parte proceeding that does not allow for any clarification of the facts, I must be satisfied with the documentation presented.
 The discrepancy in the landlord's name raises a question that cannot be addressed in a Direct Request Proceeding.

 Page: 2

-For this reason, the Landlord's application for an order of possession and a monetary order for unpaid rent is dismissed with leave to reapply.
+For this reason, the applicant's requests for an order of possession and a monetary order for unpaid rent are dismissed with leave to reapply.